jryans/jryans.github.com/source/blog/cv.markdown

 <div class="section">Profile</div>

-I enjoy building tools that improve the daily workflow of developers, designers, and engineers.
-I want to work with a first-class team and collaborate with the open source community to improve the applications people build by advancing the state of the art in compilers, visual editors, IDEs, and other tooling.
+I enjoy building tools as part of a community that empowers domain experts to control and modify their digital workflows by tearing down the boundaries typically imposed by siloed applications from different vendors.

 <div class="section">Projects</div>